5.4 Major Publications in the Magazine Industry

 Cosmopolitan

-First published in 1886, the female-targeted Cosmopolitan has changed dramatically over time from its original intent of being a “first-class family magazine” to one that recognized the need to provide content for a mostly ignored audience: sexually liberated women (Mott, 1957).
+First published in 1886, the female-targeted Cosmopolitan has undergone significant changes over time, evolving from its original intent as a “first-class family magazine” to one that recognized the need to cater to a previously overlooked audience: sexually liberated women (Mott, 1957).
 In the first issue, the editor told readers that “there will be a department devoted exclusively to the interests of women, with articles on fashions, on household decoration, on cooking, and the care and management of children, etc., also a department for the younger members of the family (Mott, 1957).”
-Just two years later, however, the original publishing company went out of business, and after several publisher changes newspaper mogul William Randolph Hearst eventually purchased Cosmopolitan in 1905.
+Just two years later, however, the original publishing company went out of business, and after several publisher changes, newspaper mogul William Randolph Hearst eventually purchased Cosmopolitan in 1905.

 Over the years, Cosmo has not only become the number-one-selling monthly magazine on the newsstand, but it has also served as an agent for social change, encouraging women everywhere to go after what they want (whether it be in the boardroom or the bedroom) (Benjamin).